tlwilliams895/gis-devops/src/studios/launchcart-rest/index.rst

 If you don't complete each of the tasks, turn in as much as you have completed by the end of the day.

 * Commit and push your work to GitLab
-* Create a MergeRequest for your `rest-stuio-solution`
+* Create a merge request for your `rest-studio-solution`
-* Post the URL to your MergeRequest in slack
+* Post the URL to your merge request in slack